Kosovo ex-premier Haradinaj cleared of war crimes again

 Haradinaj was prime minister for several months in 2005 but resigned when he was first charged.
 He was acquitted in 2008 but appeal judges ordered a partial retrial, saying the prosecution should have been given more time to make its case.

+Nikolic, the Serbian president, took a hard line, saying the verdict would "annul" what had so far been achieved.
+But Ivica Dacic, who holds the more powerful post of prime minister in the ruling coalition, said the talks would go on regardless.

+"We can decide not to go to the next round of talks, but then we'll wait until 2014 to start (accession) negotiations with the EU," Dacic told reporters when asked, before the trial verdict, how an acquittal might affect the dialogue.
+"Let's look at what's in our best interest," he said.

-(Additional reporting by Radosa Milutinovic in The Hague and Aleksandar Vasovic in Belgrade; Writing by Matt Robinson; Editing by Hugh Lawson)
+(Additional reporting by Radosa Milutinovic in The Hague and Aleksandar Vasovic in Belgrade; Writing by Matt Robinson; Editing by Andrew Heavens)